-- 1 Interpret the given information relating to the work and resources when stripping and removing licensed asbestos. - 1.1 Interpret and extract information from method statements, drawings, specifications, schedules, manufacturers' information and plan of work.
+- 1 Interpret the given information relating to the work and resources when removing licensed asbestos. - 1.1 Interpret and extract relevant information from the plan of work, risk assessments, drawings, specifications, schedules and manufacturers' information.

-The candidate is able to remove the asbestos using the sequence, methods and equipment detailed in the plan of work (POW).
+The learner is able to remove the asbestos using the sequence, methods and equipment detailed in the plan of work (POW).